bb010g/betterdiscordctl/README.md

 Instead of maintaining a local installation of `asar`, use the one in `PATH`.

+### `--snap`

+Needed for `betterdiscordctl` to find the modules directory if you installed Discord via snap.
+Furthemore, it automatically sets `-c` because symlinks don't work.

 ### `-V` / `--version`

 Displays the current version.